Farama-Foundation/ViZDoom/docs/environments/default.md

 ## DEFEND THE LINE
 The purpose of this scenario is to teach an agent that killing the monsters is GOOD and when monsters kill you is BAD.
-In addition, wasting ammunition is not very good either.
 The agent is rewarded only for killing monsters, so it has to figure out the rest for itself.

 The map is a rectangle.
 A player is spawned along the longer wall in the center.
 3 melee-only and 3 shooting monsters are spawned along the opposite wall.
 Monsters are killed after a single shot, at first.
 After dying, each monster is respawned after some time and can endure more damage.
-The episode ends when the player dies (it's inevitable because of limited ammo).
+The map gives the player one bullet every tic, so ammunition is effectively unlimited.
+The episode ends when the player dies.

 | Doom assets | Freedoom assets |
 | --- | --- |